The Fort Saskatchewan Community Band has been a proud part of Fort Saskatchewan arts and culture since 1984!

 Band Members range in age and musical abilities, but they all share the enjoyment of making and sharing music with others!
 They are teenageres through retirees drawn from Fort Saskatchewan and neighbouring communities who play a wide variety of repertoire in the wind ensemble setting.

-From September to June, the Band rehearses Thursdays from 7:00 - 9:30 pm on the lower floor of Dr. Turner Lodge, 9422 - 94 ave. in Fort Saskatchewan.
+From September to June, the Band rehearses Thursdays from 7:00 - 9:30 pm in the Ancillary room in the basement of Dr. Turner Lodge, 9422 94 Ave.
 New players are welcomed during the 'open house' months of September and January when the group is reading new pieces.
 Opportunities to join throughout the year are open to those with experience and approval from the Director.

 Each season, the Band performs throughout Fort Saskatchewan and area at special events, ceremonies, showcases, trade fairs, facilities and seniors' residences.